-It’s in 531 days.
-On December 14, 2020, the next total solar eclipse will sweep across the South Pacific, southern Chile and Northwestern Argentinian Patagonia.
+When is the next total soalr eclipse?
+It’s on December 14, 2020, when totality will sweep across the South Pacific, southern Chile and Northwestern Argentinian Patagonia.

 For both countries, it will be the second totality in 18 months, so expect there to be a lot of local people already equipped with solar eclipse glasses.